Bounteous-Inc/aem-webpack-example/README.md

 ## Tips

-- Speed up development using [AEM Front](https://www.npmjs.com/package/aem-front).
+- Speed up development using [AEM Front](https://kevinw.de/aem-front).
 If used, Webpack can be run from the [webpack](ui.apps/src/main/webpack) folder.
-There's no need to run Maven every time a JavaScript or CSS change should be deployed to a local AEM instance.
-Instead, use Webpack's watch tasks in combination witih AEM Front.
+There's no need to run Maven every time a JavaScript, CSS or XML change should be deployed to a local AEM instance.
+Instead, use Webpack's watch tasks in combination with AEM Front.
 - If you or your company are looking for AEM or front-end experts, meet [Infield Digital](http://www.infielddigital.com/).